google/smbios-validation-tool/README.md

 in vendor's firmware (BIOS) conformance to the SMBIOS requirements to Google Server Firmware Specification.

+Note: This is not an officially supported Google product.

 ## Terminology

 *   **SMBIOS** - System Management BIOS.
 The SMBIOS Specification addresses how